Superintendents and Bishops

 That rule died when the superintendent’s son married an active school teacher.
 Try telling your new daughter-in-law that she had to resign her teaching position!

 At least two active bishops died while in office while we were in Alaska.
 So we would get substitute bishops.
 I was then serving as the Conference Secretary, so I would sit next to the bishop.
 One time there was a vote and I voted loudly in the negative.
-The bishop didn’t know which side had the most votes.
+Bishop Glenn Randall Phillips didn’t know which side had the most votes.
 So he took a count vote.
 It was 35 to 1.
 I was quieter after that experience.

 We built a new sanctuary and finished a new lodge at Birchwood Camp during our four years at Chugiak, then the Superintendent Meredith Groves arranged for me to be the pastor of the Juneau United Methodist Church.
 The pastor at Juneau, who was taking a secular job there for a while, had lobbied for my appointment.
 The next year, for financial reasons, the Superintendent asked me to also serve Douglas Community United Methodist Church.
 On the side, I worked as a lobbyist with the legislature.
 Our Juneau Church was right across the street from the capitol building.

 But he was urging us to return to Illinois and make something of ourselves.
 He even tried to get a twelve-year rule passed.
 I took that personally, though he claimed it was not.
 After years of urging us to give our lives to Alaska, the worm turned and personnel were being asked to leave.
 Ac made it clear he would never appoint me to Nome.
 I went behind his back and had a conversation with Bishop Jack Tuell.
 I asked him if he would consider me for Nome, if and when it became open.
 He agreed.
-When Ac Wischmeier and Jack Tuell met to work out the appointments, I was the only name on the list and I got the appointment to Nome.
-Several years later, Ac would say, behind my back, that it was the best appointment he ever made.
+When A C Wischmeier and Jack Tuell met to work out the appointments, I was the only name on the list and I got the appointment to Nome.
+Several years later, A C would say, behind my back, that it was the best appointment he ever made.
 I think I am the only clergy person who ever asked to go to Nome, but I may be wrong.
+We were there for seven years.

 Then life got interesting.
-We were in Nome for seven years.
-I behaved myself for four years and then I got upset over the issue of alcohol and what the wide open attitude there was doing to people.
+I got upset over the issue of alcohol and what the wide open attitude there was doing to people.
 I was conducting too many funerals from alcohol abuse.
 Barbara was deeply involved in the community, first as Director of the Nome Community Center, then as Special Assistant to the Governor of the State of Alaska Jay Hammond, and finally as a member of the Nome Common Council (City Council).
 She agreed to support whatever I decided.
+She paid a bigger price than did I, as she was defeated in a run-off election for a second term.

-I decided to call for a local option on the issue of the sale of alcohol.
-During a very hectic two years, Superintendent Ac Wischmeier knew what I was going to do before I did it.
+With the call for a local option on the issue of the sale of alcohol, all hell broke loose, so to speak.
+Inactive church members tried to make problems for me.
+They didn’t get very far.
+One family threatened to withdraw their financial support and the Financial Secretary giggled.
+During a very hectic two years, Superintendent A C Wischmeier knew what I was going to do before I did it.
 I didn’t ask his permission, but I keep him informed.
 He was very grateful.
 When bar owners would call him, he knew what they were calling about and he was able to deal with the issues with minor stress, if not some glee.
 Bishop Tuell was also very supportive.
 One time he told me that if I could not take the pressure in Nome, all I had to do was let him know and I would be assured of an appointment elsewhere.

-As a reward for my good work, he wanted to appoint me to the largest church in Alaska at Fairbanks.
+As a reward for my good work, the Bishop wanted to appoint me to the largest church in Alaska at Fairbanks.
 Can you imagine this?
 They didn’t want me.
+I never knew why, but perhaps they thought I was radical, based on newspaper coverage.
 I had to stay in Nome one extra year.
-We left after eight years.
+We left after seven years.
 The local newspaper editor had written that I would destroy Nome and then leave.
 Partly true – I would leave.
 I took joy in the fact that the newspaper editor left town before I did.
 He moved to Fairbanks and died, probably from his alcohol abuse.

-During that extra year, there was a new pharaoh elected and selected.
+During that extra year in Nome, there was a new pharaoh elected and selected.
 My bishop was now Cal McConnell and my Superintendent was Ed Stanton.
 Ed believed in people getting along and he advised me to see the newspaper editor and be reconciled.
 Very biblical idea.
 Over my time in Nome, the editor had written fifteen editorials attacking me personally.
+Not much motivation for reconciliation.
+I declined.

 I was then appointed to East Anchorage which was, as far as I know, the ONLY appointment available in Alaska.
 I changed my style a wee bit.
-When a public issue came up, I gave the organizer a significant donation and told him to keep my name out of it.
+When a public issue came up, I gave the organizer a significant donation of $1,000.00 and told him to keep my name out of it.
 It worked.
+We won on the issue and I didn’t get any credit or blame.

 Occasionally, the bishop would consult with me.
+He no longer thought me unappointable.
+He actually appreciated me.
 A major issue was what to do with Ed Stanton when he was finished as the superintendent.
 The bishop intended to appoint him to Homer, but he had heard some rumblings of objections.
 He wanted to know what the pastors thought, so he called me.
 I didn’t know, so I found out.
 Even the nay-sayers didn’t have the guts to tell me what they thought, so I reassured the bishop that the appointment was okay with the personnel.

 But Superintendents were being less than helpful.
 And I was getting older.
 Ketchikan made it known they didn’t want an older pastor and that meant I couldn’t be on that list.
 The superintendents would not consider me for some openings.
 And they had the power to block appointments.
 No more working around them, at least in Alaska.
 The pharaohs kept changing.